-Usually, silver impregnation is undertaken to reveal the infraciliature (=ciliary pattern) and the silverline pattern (=lines revealed by silver nitrate, connecting basal bodies and other cortical organelles such as extrusomes and the cytopyge).
+Usually, silver impregnation is undertaken to reveal the infraciliature (= ciliary pattern) and the silverline pattern (= lines revealed by silver nitrate, connecting basal bodies and other cortical organelles such as extrusomes and the cytopyge).
 Extrusomes, various structures associated with the basal bodies of the cilia (e.g. parasomal sacs, microtubular ribbons) and several cortical fibrillar networks (e.g. the infraciliary lattice) are sometimes also impregnated.
-This may render interpretation of silver stains difficult.
-It is beyond the scope of this paper to discuss this problem in detail; in fact, interpretation is different for each method (and even for slight variations of each method) and almost for each higher systematic category.
-Thus, I must refer the reader to some key references (Foissner, 1977, 1981; G. Gelei, 1939; J. Gelei, 1934; Hiller, 1991; Hiller & Bardele, 1988; Klein, 1943; Peck, 1974; Tellez et al., 1982; Zagon, 1970).
+This may render interpretation of silver impregnations difficult.
+It is beyond the scope of this treatise to discuss this problem in detail; in fact, interpretation is different for each method (and even for slight variations of each method) and almost for each higher systematic category.
+Thus, I must refer the reader to some key references (Foissner 1977, 1981, G. Gelei 1939, J. Gelei 1934, Hiller 1991, Hiller & Bardele 1988, Klein 1943, Peck 1974, Tellez et al. 1982, Zagon 1970).
 However, the differentiation of mono- and dikinetids must be mentioned because this is of basic importance for successful taxonomic work.

-Cilia and their basal bodies may be arranged singly (monokinetids) or in pairs (dikinetids); the basal bodies may be ciliated or non-ciliated (e.g. Foissner & Foissner, 1988).
+Cilia and their basal bodies may be arranged singly (monokinetids) or in pairs (dikinetids); the basal bodies may be ciliated or non-ciliated (e.g. Foissner & Foissner 1988).
 All silver methods described here reveal at least the basal bodies (cilia are usually not impregnated with silver nitrate methods), but not each black or brown granule is a basal body of a cilium!
 Depending on the procedure used, other structures which have a similar size as the basal bodies are also impregnated (e.g. parasomal sacs, extrusomes).
 Thus, the arrangement and the state of the basal bodies cannot be unequivocally ascertained with silver methods, and transmission electron microscopy is necessary [scanning electron microscopy (SEM) is insufficient as it often does not reveal non-ciliated basal bodies].
 The following procedure provides a rather reliable differentiation of mono- and dikinetids and of ciliated and non-ciliated basal bodies. (i) Study cells carefully in vivo, preferably with interference contrast.
-With some experience it is easy to see whether or not cilia are paired. (ii) Over-stain cells with protargol and/or silver carbonate.
+With some experience it is easy to see whether or not cilia are paired. (ii) Overimpregnate cells with protargol and/or silver carbonate.
 In over-impregnated cells cilia are usually clearly recognizable. (iii) Non-ciliated basal bodies and/or parasomal sacs are often slightly smaller than ciliated basal bodies. (iv) Study the electron microscopic literature related to the species or group of species under investigation and try to correlate the stained structures with ultrastructural features.